-10.0 PUBLIC CONSULTATION
+10.0 PUBLIC ENGAGEMENT

-Under Section 58 of the Environmental Protection Act, during the preparation of an environmental impact statement, the Proponent shall provide an opportunity for interested members of the public to meet with the Proponent at a place adjacent to or in the geographical area of the undertaking, or as the minister may determine, in order to
+Under Section 58 of the Environmental Protection Act, during the preparation of an EIS, the Proponent shall provide an opportunity for interested members of the public to meet with the Proponent at a place adjacent to or in the geographical area of the undertaking, or as the minister may determine, in order to

-- a) provide information concerning the undertaking to the people whose environment may be affected by the undertaking; and - b) record and respond to the concerns of the local community regarding the environmental effects of the undertaking.
+- a) provide information concerning the undertaking to the people whose environment may be affected by the undertaking; and - b) record and respond to concerns of the local community regarding the environmental effects of the undertaking.

-Under Section 10 of the Environmental Assessment Regulations, the Proponent shall notify the minister and the public of a meeting scheduled with the public under section 58 of the Act not fewer than 7 days before that scheduled meeting.
+Under Section 10 of the Environmental Assessment Regulations, the Proponent shall notify the Minister and the public of a meeting(s) scheduled under section 58 of the Act not fewer than 7 days before that scheduled meeting.

-These concerns shall be presented and addressed in a separate chapter of the EIS document.
+Concerns raised during the Proponent's public meeting(s) engagement with the Proponent shall be presented and addressed in a separate chapter of the EIS document.
 Protocol for the public meeting shall comply with the legislation and with divisional policy included in Appendix B.